 Where X is the drive letter of your flash drive.
 This will unhide all the hidden files on the USB and make them viewable again.

-Recover Hidden Files on Thumb Drive via Recovery Software
+Method 4: Recover Hidden Files on Thumb Drive via Recovery Software

 Sometimes, your missing files aren’t actually hidden, but deleted.
 It might be due to a virus, or perhaps by accident, but either way, the loss can be quite disruptive and stressful.
 Especially if those files were important for your personal or professional life.
 Fortunately, there are software solutions designed specifically to handle such scenarios.

 Here are the steps for recovering hidden files from your USB with Disk Drill: